Hastings against War

 The New Strategic Arms Reduction Treaty (New START)

 New START, which was signed in April 2010 and came into force in 2011, replaced the 1991 START I treaty.
-It was due to expire in February 2021, but Presidents Biden and Putin agreed to revew it for a further five years.

 The Comprehensive Nuclear-Test-Ban-Treaty (CTBT)